Financial-Times/treecreeper/README.md

 # biz-ops-schema
 Schema for biz-ops data store and api.
 It provides two things:
-- yaml files which define which types, properties and relationships are allowed
+- yaml files which define which types, properties and relationships are allowed.
+These are intended to be edited by anybody who wants to add to the things the api models
-- a nodejs library for extracting subsets of this information
+- a nodejs library for accessing subsets this information

 ## API